Solvability of the Zakharov-Shabat systems with meromorphic potentials by quadrature: Proof of Theorem

+for the singular directions $d_-$ and $d_+$, respectively, where $\alpha_\pm$ are constants which may be zero.
+Moreover, with the assistance of \eqref{eqn:phi} and \eqref{eqn:psi}, we can prove that if $\alpha_-$ and $\alpha_+=0$, then $b(-k)$ and $b(k)$, respectively, as in Lemma~4.1 of \cite{Y23b}.

-Ramis' theorem \cite{L94,PS03,RM90} implies that the differential Galois group $G$ of \eqref{eqn:ZS2} contains the Zariski closure of a group generated by the formal monodromy $M=\id$, the exponential torus $\T$ and the Stokes matrices $S_\pm$.
+Ramis' theorem \cite{L94,PS03,RM90} (see also Theorem~A.2 of \cite{Y23b}) implies that the differential Galois group $G$ of \eqref{eqn:ZS2} contains the Zariski closure of a group generated by the formal monodromy $M=\id$, the exponential torus $\T$ and the Stokes matrices $S_\pm$.
 Recall that $G\subset\SL(2,\Cset)$.
-In particular, $G$ is not finite, i.e., cases (i) and (ii) of Proposition~\ref{prop:2c} do not occur.
-Since $a(k),\bar{a}(k)\neq 0$, case (iv) of Proposition~\ref{prop:2c} does not occur.
+In particular, $G$ is not finite, i.e., cases (i) and (ii) of Proposition~\ref{prop:2c} do not occur, and obviously case (iv) of Proposition~\ref{prop:2c} does not occur.
 Hence, if Eq.~\eqref{eqn:ZS2} is integrable in the sense of differential Galois theory, then we have $b(k)$ or $\bar{b}(k)=0$ since one of case~(iii) or (v) of Proposition~\ref{prop:2c} occurs.
 So we have the following.